Page Last Updated: 30-Sep-22

 Therefore, as workshop seats are added to individual shopping carts, the number of available seats gets reduced to avoid oversale of classes.

 Check back to see current availability, because shoppers decide not to complete their purchases.
 A workshop showing SOLD OUT at 8:05 am, may have a seat available at 8:07 am, depending on the expiring items in everyone's shopping carts.
 Click REGISTER and that seat gets reserved in your cart for 15 minutes.

 NEW!
 Review your selections before hitting submit!
-Double registrations or errors in registration will be subject to a $10 processing fee provided the Workshop Manager is notified within 24 hours of registration - otherwise, the refund policy applies.
+As a courtesy, for two days following the initial opening of registration, double registrations or errors in registration (ex. registering for the wrong session) will be subject to a $10 processing fee provided the Workshop Manager is notified within 24 hours of registration - otherwise, the refund policy applies.